22 Weeks Pregnant: Pregnancy Symptoms & Baby Development

 To ease piles, eat plenty of high fibre foods, including wholemeal bread, fruit and vegetables, and drink plenty of fluids to keep your stools soft and regular.
 Hold a cloth dipped in iced water against your piles to ease pain, and ensure you talk to your doctor or midwife before using medication7.

-Pregnancy symptoms at 22 weeks
+Pregnancy symptoms in week 22

 Focus on Vitamin C